📚 NVIDIA Profiling Basics

 # - CPU-GPU synchronization gaps

-What you’ll see (actual output from a 2×2 matrix multiplication):
+What you’ll see (actual output from a 2×2 matrix multiplication, captured on

 ** CUDA API Summary (cuda_api_sum):